lbaligand/Qteam/README.md

 # Qteam
-Project of the team Q of cs211 Introduction to visual informatics
+Project of the team Q of cs211 Introduction to visual computing